neo-ngd/NEO-Tutorial/README.md

         - Block operations
     - Gas Consumption During Execution

 - Smart Contract
+    - what is smart contract
+    - Write your first NEO contact with C#
+    	- Prepare the development environment of your smartcontract
-    - Introduction to smart contract.
+    	- Learn smart contract by demos
-        - Transactions
-        - Blocks
-        - Account
-        - I/O
+    		- NEP5 token
-        - Storage
+    			- Introduction to NEP-5
-        - Triggers
+    			- smart contract structure
+    			- compile, test and deploy your smart contract
+    			- peroperties, constuctor and methods
     			- Data types
-    - Write NEO contact with C#
-        - Prepare the development environment for C# smart contract
-        - NEO smart contract API
-        - Smart contract procedure
+    			- storage usage
-            - compile the contract
+    			- Events
+    			- Find your own tokens
+    		- ICO template
+    			- Transactions and blocks
+    			- Minting Tokens
+    			- Withdraw global asset
+    			- Timestamp in blockchain
-            - Deploy the contractprocedure
+    		- CGAS
+    			- Gloal asset and NEP-5
+    			- UTXO model
-            - Invoke the contract
+    			- Trigger
-        - Learn NEO smart contract by example
+    			- Signature and Verification
+    			- Transaction Invocation
-            - Hello world
+    			- Strorage map
-            - NEP5 token
+    			- NEP5 Asset <-> Global Asset
-        - NEO smart contract demo
-            - cGas
     - Write NEO smart contract with Python
         - what is Neo-python
         - Prepare the Neo-python developmentprocedure environment